dmartinol/odh-dashboard/MCP.md

    - Interactive tag selection interface with available tags
    - Enhanced user experience following reference implementation patterns from `../registry_ui`
    - Error handling and validation feedback for invalid sources

-**Deliverables:**
+   - Registry details>Overview:
+     - 'Source URL' does not make sense.
+Replace with ConfigMap name.
+     - Can we add a link to open the ConfigMap view using the standard console?
+     - 'Edit` button does not open the popup
+   - Regiistry breadcrumb: when we click on 'Registries' it resets the selected project/namespace

+**Deliverables:** ✅ **ALL COMPLETED** *(Completed: January 2025)*
-- Functional registry management UI
+- ✅ Functional registry management UI
-- CRUD operations for registries
+- ✅ CRUD operations for registries
-- Integration with ToolHive operator
+- ✅ Integration with ToolHive operator
-- Responsive design implementation
+- ✅ Responsive design implementation

+**🎉 Phase 2 Summary:**
+- Complete registry management system with professional UX
+- All CRUD operations (Create, Read, Update, Delete) fully functional
+- Real-time updates via Kubernetes Watch API integration
+- Comprehensive error handling and user notifications
+- Multi-step creation wizard with advanced filtering capabilities
+- Dedicated registry details page with tabbed interface
+- Professional confirmation dialogs for destructive operations
+- Foundation ready for Phase 3 server discovery development

 ### Phase 3: Server Discovery (Week 5-6) 🔄 **IN PROGRESS**
 **Goal: Server browsing and deployment**